The new owners

 BC Partners — Associate, New York.
 BC Partners manages ~€40B across buyout and credit.
 While still in this role, Shawn began acquiring preschools. - 2022–24Concurrent

-Acquired and operated Little Blooms Academy (Dec 2022–Sept 2024) and Grantham Children’s Academy (Sept 2023–Sept 2024) while employed at BC Partners. - 2024–Current
+Acquired and operated Little Blooms Academy (Dec 2022–Sept 2024) and Grantham Children’s Academy (Sept 2023–Sept 2024) while employed in Private Equity. - 2024–Current

 Co-Founder & President, Aspen Academies (founded December 2024).
 Leads curriculum, community programming, and teacher compensation.